proestever/zkPULSE_OFFICIAL/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is completely open source and free for anyone to use, modify, and distribute.
+Licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Security

 ### Audit Status
 - Core contracts based on audited Tornado Cash codebase
-- Additional audits pending
+- Community-reviewed code

 ### Best Practices
 - Always verify contract addresses
 - Never share your note/proof
 - Use VPN for additional privacy
 - Wait before withdrawing for larger anonymity set

-### Bug Bounty
-Coming soon - Details at [zkpulse.app/security](https://zkpulse.app/security)

-### Security Contact
-security@zkpulse.app

 **IMPORTANT**: This is experimental software.
 Use at your own risk.